nitishsingh3032/Building-a-Serverless-ETL-Pipeline-for-Customer-and-Sales/README.md

 # Building-a-Serverless-ETL-Pipeline-for-Customer-and-Sales
 🛠️ Project Overview

 This project demonstrates how to build a serverless ETL (Extract, Transform, Load) pipeline using AWS Glue and Amazon S3.
-The goal is to process customer and sales data, transform it using AWS Glue, and store the cleaned and transformed results back to S3 for further analysis or visualization with tools like Power BI.
+The goal is to process customer and sales data, transform it using AWS Glue, and store the cleaned and transformed results back to S3 for further analysis or visualization with tools like Power BI or query search with Amazon Athena.

 🚀 Tech Stack

 AWS S3: Storage for raw and transformed data.

 AWS Glue: Serverless ETL service for data transformation.

+Amazon Athena: Serverless query service to analyze data directly in S3 using SQL.

 AWS IAM: Secure access management for AWS services.